Nominations now open for the 2020 WAFA Conference Awards

 WAFA recognises that all organisations are striving to be proactive in the Diversity and Inclusion space.
 This award recognises an organisation’s effort and dedication to diversity and inclusion through programs and initiatives which have produced tangible results.

-Award nominations are due by COB Friday 18th May 2018 and will be presented at the Conference Gala Dinner.
+Extended: Award nominations are due by COB Friday June 26, 2020 and will be announced on August 26 when the conference dinner was to have taken place.
 To make a nomination, please click here.

 Each entry must: